DoA-Aided MMSE Channel Estimation for Wireless Communication Systems: System Model

-The idea of this work is to estimate the \ac{LOS} component using \ac{DoA} estimation techniques and estimate the rest of the channel using \ac{MMSE} channel estimation techniques.
 We estimate the most recent channel realization $\vh(T)$, where we will drop the index from now on for notational convenience.
 Depending on the channel estimation method, we either infer the channel solely from the most recent observation $\vy(T)$, or we utilize all observations $\vy(t), t=1,...,T$.
-In the former case, we drop again the index for convenience.
-Using the notation of the channel from \eqref{eq:chan_comb}, we propose to estimate both parts subsequently and combine the estimates with
+In the former case, we drop the index again for convenience.